sader17761/solo_project/readme.md

 1. Start by creating an account.
 When selecting your grade level, choose 'Teacher' or 'Parent'.
 2. After creating your account, log in using your new credentials.
-3. You'll then be taken to the your dashboard where you can create collections of words.
+3. You'll then be taken to the your dashboard where you can create collections of words, view the results of quizzes taken, or view a report of the most frequently misspelled words.
+4. To create a collection:
-    1. First you'll want to create a unique collection by giving it a name and selecting a grade level.
+    1. Give it a name and select a grade level.
-    2. Then you'll want to open the collection (by clicking on it's name).
+    2. Open the collection by clicking on it's name/grade level.
-    3. You can then add as many words and sentences as you wish to each collection.
+    3. You can then add as many words and sentences as needed.
+        - text to speech isn't always that clear, so it's necessary to add a sentence that incorporates the word.

-### Admin/Parent/Teacher
+### Student

+1. Start by creating an account.
+When selecting your grade level, choose the grade your in or will be going into.
+2. After creating your account, log in using your new credentials.
+3. You'll then be taken to the your personal dashboard where you'll see all of the collections related to your grade level.
+4. Select the quiz you wish to take.
+5. Click 'Start Quiz'.
+6. When the quiz starts you'll have the option to listen to the word, sentence, part of speech and definition.
+7. When your ready click into the text input field and attempt to spell the word.
+When finished, click the 'Check Spelling' button to see if you are correct.
+Whether you're correct or incorrect you'll be taken to the next word.
+8. After completing the quiz, click the 'Submit Quiz' button.
+9. If you wish, you can take the quiz again or select another.